honeycombio/honeycomb-opentelemetry-python/examples/hello-world-flask/README.md

 To send traces to local console:

-For local export right now

 ```bash
 DEBUG=TRUE poetry run opentelemetry-instrument flask run
 ```

-To send to Honeycomb:
+To send traces to Honeycomb:

 ```bash
 HONEYCOMB_API_KEY="your-api-key" OTEL_SERVICE_NAME="your-service-name" poetry run opentelemetry-instrument flask run
 ```

+To enable metrics, you will need to set a metrics dataset:
+`HONEYCOMB_METRICS_DATASET=otel-python-example-metrics`

 You can configure exporter protocol with this flag:
 `OTEL_EXPORTER_OTLP_PROTOCOL=grpc` or `OTEL_EXPORTER_OTLP_PROTOCOL=http/protobuf`

-If you make changes in the package's pyproject.toml you may need to run `poetry build` for the changes to take effect

-If you make changes in python files in src/honeycomb/opentelemetry, with this setup the changes should propagate to this example app upon save.